MrDuartePT/deckifier/README.md

 <hr>

 # IMPORTANT
-This only works on distros running Hyprland and Greetd as display manager.
+This only works on distros running Hyprland and SDDM as display manager.
 The files named as ```jupiter-biosupdate``` and ```steamos-update``` are just dummy files for Gamescope Session to work.
 I'm working on an automated installation script but just wanted to share this as soon as i got it working.

 <hr>